wonder-light/glidea/docs/en-us/docs/theme/var.md

   abstract: '',
   description: 'A static blog writing client, welcome to Glidea',
   title: 'Hello Glidea',
-  tags: [@tag, @tag, @tag], // Article tag array, specifically see the tag field below
+  tags: ['Glidea', 'dev', 'test'], // Article tag array, specifically see the tag field below
   date: 'December 12o 2018, am',
   dateFormat: '2018-12-12', // Fields formatted according to Glidea in-app dates
   feature: 'post-images/hello-glidea.png', // If there is no cover picture, it is ''